 The debtor may complete and return the defence form either 14 days after service of the claim or, if the acknowledgment of service is returned, within 28 days of service of the claim.

 This will either be online or you will be sent a copy of the defence form N9B.
 The debtor may also use this form to make a claim against you (a counterclaim).
 You will be sent a notice of proposed allocation, and will need to complete a directions questionnaire.
 You need to respond on the form stated in the notice.
 This will be either form N180 or form N181.
 Once this has been returned, the case will be transferred to the debtor’s local County Court hearing centre, if the debtor is an individual (rather than a limited company) and you are claiming a defined amount of money.

 The debtor needs to show reasonable grounds for a defence.
 If they do not, the court may immediately strike out their defence.
 If this happens, a county court judgment will usually be made against them at the same time.

 The directions questionnaire allows the court to allocate the claim to the correct track.
 This decision depends on the value of the claim and how complicated the case is.
 Complete the directions questionnaire and send this to the court address listed, by the date stated.
 This will be 14 or 28 days from the date on the notice, depending on the proposed track.

-After receiving the directions questionnaire, a District Judge will allocate the case to a track.
+After receiving the directions questionnaire, the court will allocate the case to a track.
 The court will then send details of this out to all parties in a ‘notice of allocation’ and give you ‘directions’ about what you need to do to prepare for the hearing.

 If you do not send the directions questionnaire back to the court in time, the court can give you another 7 days to respond.